mariodavid/mariodavid.github.io/_posts/2016-01-11-groovify-cuba-app-groovy-overview.md

 There are two additional things that are worth mentioning.
 First, as i said, the each method has one argument: a closure.
 In Groovy, often times it is not required to use parentheses at all.
 In this case, it is equivalent to <code>orders.each({ sum += it.amount })</code> (see the [docs](http://www.groovy-lang.org/style-guide.html) - "5.
 Omitting parentheses" for more details).
 Second, <code>return</code> is an optional keyword.
 If it's not in place, Groovy will use the last expression of the method as the return value.

-Since the sub header talks about List and *Maps*, let's have a short look at this first class language construct of Groovy.
+Since the headline talks about List and *Maps*, let's have a short look at this first class language construct of Groovy.
 Here we have a few examples on how Groovy handles Maps:

 {% highlight groovy %}
 def map = ["hello" : "world", "lorem" : "ipsum"]